dayan73/furima-39820/README.md

 | phonetic_first_name| string    | NOT NULL                  |
 | birthday           | date      | NOT NULL,unique: true     |

-- has_one :purchase
+- has_many :purchase
-- belongs_to :item
+- has_many :item

 ## itemsテーブル